 Before wrapping up this review, I would like to mention three more things.
 First of all, the whole design of the book fits 100% with its topic.
 The hardcover book is gorgeous, each sheet of paper having a colourful margin that illustrates the colour discussed.
 Secondly, I noticed that all references are very well documented, which pleased my inner geek.
 Thirdly, the Romanian edition was printed on 100% recycled paper, reducing the environmental impact with 4.000 kg of wood, 2.462 kg of waste and 364 kg of carbon dioxide.

 To sum up, The Secret Lives of Colour by Kassia St Clair is a beautiful chronicle of colours’ history, accompanied by funny facts and witty comments.
-It illustrates the importance of colours were along the way and how they influenced the course of history as we know it.
+It illustrates how important colours were along the way and how they influenced the course of history as we know it.
 I recommend it for people who are interested in design and colours, in finding out “hidden” gems of history or simply want to explore a more colourful view on past events.

 ‘Till next time … happy reading!